Mame Biram Diouf: Return to Manchester United

 Diouf returned to United in the summer of 2011, and he was included in the squad for their pre season tour of America.
 He came on for Michael Carrick in the second half of their first game, a 4–1 win over the New England Revolution.
-In the second game against Seattle Sounders, he came on at half time for Michael Owen and scored in the 49th minute, making it 2–0.
+In the second game against Seattle Sounders FC, he came on at half time for Michael Owen and scored in the 49th minute, making it 2–0.
 The match finished 7–0 to Manchester United.
 On 5 August 2011, he scored twice in Paul Scholes's testimonial match against the New York Cosmos at Old Trafford.
 Diouf played in two League Cup matches away to Leeds United and away to Aldershot Town.
 In both matches, he played on the wing.

 Hannover 96

 During the January 2012 transfer window, Diouf claimed that Wigan Athletic wanted to sign him on loan so he could get more playing time.
 Also interested in signing Diouf was Hannover 96.
 Eventually, on 28 January 2012, Diouf signed for German club Hannover 96 on a two-year contract for an undisclosed fee.
 Diouf scored his first goal in the 32nd minute in the match against VfB Stuttgart which Hannover won 4–2.
 He scored the only goal against Club Brugge on 23 February 2012 when Hannover advanced to the round of 16 of the 2011–12 UEFA Europa League.
 Diouf scored six goals in six games, with a second-half brace in a 4–1 victory over 1.
 FC Köln on 18 March 2012.
-In total Diouf played 15 times for Hannover in 2011–12 scoring ten goals including both goals against Atlético Madrid in the quarter final of the Europa League, although Hannover lost 4–2 on aggregate.
+In total Diouf played 15 times for Hannover in 2011–12 scoring ten goals including both goals against Atlético Madrid in the quarter-final of the Europa League, although Hannover lost 4–2 on aggregate.

 In the 2012–13 season Diouf finished as top-scorer for Hannover with 17 goals from 36 matches as they finished in 9th position.
 In the summer of 2013, Stoke City tried to sign Diouf but were unable to agree a transfer fee with Hannover.
 In 2013–14, Diouf scored 8 goals in 20 appearances as Hannover finished in 10th position.
 At the end of the campaign Diouf left Hannover after his contract expired.